PSeitz/flexineering/content/posts/dep_graph_rs.md

 dep_graph_rs > graph.dot
 ```

-This will spit out the dependency graph in DOT format into a file named `graph.dot`.
+This will output the dependency graph in DOT format into a file named `graph.dot`.

 To render the graph, you have a couple of options: